brycehenson/matlab_function_cache/README.md

 ## To Do
 contributors welcome!
 There is a lot to do to build this into a powerful tool.
 Drop me an email.
-- use estimated write speed to estimate if its worth saving the data and abort the save
 - documentation and code flow checks
+- more testing,
+  - want to go through every evaluation path
-- more testing, particulary agianst memoize()
+  - performance, particulary agianst memoize()
 - smart cache cleaning
   - first in first out is the current method
   - ranking the use/cost of each may be helpfull. eg remove large mediaum age files before older dummy files